FOLLOW US

 Road travel

-If you are planning to drive in Germany, see information on driving abroad and read the RAC Germany guide.
+If you are planning to drive in Germany, see information on driving abroad and check the rules of the road in the RAC’s Germany guide.
+The guide lists driving regulations and other legal requirements you need to be aware of.

 The German Federal Transport Ministry has more information on the validity of non-German driving licences.